jovanovicjanna/projectunit4/README.md

 ![Screen Shot 2023-05-08 at 5 30 23](https://user-images.githubusercontent.com/111895127/236701264-76e3a714-f29c-4beb-9468-19b1762b59f7.png)

-Fig x shows the example of the data stored in the "users" table in the "social_net" database
+Fig 8 shows the example of the data stored in the "users" table in the "social_net" database

 ![Screen Shot 2023-05-08 at 5 35 50](https://user-images.githubusercontent.com/111895127/236701422-8ce56a55-12b1-43ff-923f-7b26f0ae07a1.png)

-Fig x shows the example of the data stored in the "posts" table in the "social_net" database
+Fig 9 shows the example of the data stored in the "posts" table in the "social_net" database

 ![Screen Shot 2023-05-08 at 5 36 52](https://user-images.githubusercontent.com/111895127/236701458-2a1cab37-05ca-4f88-a9b9-3e841a713254.png)

-Fig x shows the example of the data stored in the "likes" table in the "social_net" database
+Fig 10 shows the example of the data stored in the "likes" table in the "social_net" database

 ## Record of Task
 | Task No | Planned Action                                                           | Planned outcome                                                                                                                                                                                                                                                              | Time estimate | Target completion date | Criterion |